There's no need to panic about sugar. Being informed can help you to stay calm and make decisions that are best for your health.

-There are many different kinds of sugar.
+Sugar comes in many varieties.
 Some foods, such as fruit and milk, have naturally occurring sugars.
-These foods shouldn’t be that much of a concern because they have many nourishing qualities that boost our health.
-For example, fruit has antioxidants and fiber, which are good for our hearts, whereas milk offers protein and calcium that are great for our muscles and bones.
+Don't worry about these foods because they have many nourishing qualities that boost health.
+For example, fruit has antioxidants and fiber, which are good for your heart, and milk offers protein and calcium to help strengthen your muscles and bones.

-On the other hand, certain sugars that are added into foods during preparation or processing, or at the dining table, are worrisome if eaten in excess.
+Sometimes sugars are added into foods during preparation, processing or at the dining table, which may be of concern with certain health conditions or if eaten in excess.
 This includes the sugars that manufacturers add — maltose, sucrose, high-fructose corn syrup, molasses, cane sugar, corn sweetener and fruit juice concentrates — as well as sugars people put in their own meals and beverages, such as raw sugar, maple syrup and honey.

-Frequently eating foods high in added sugar in greater quantity and frequency can increase your risk of high blood pressure, high cholesterol and high blood sugar, which can result in heart problems and diabetes.
+Eating foods high in added sugar frequently and in large portions may increase risk of high blood pressure, high cholesterol and high blood sugar, which may lead to heart disease and diabetes.

-Some common foods that you may not expect to be high in added sugar are protein bars, granola bars, flavored yogurt and frozen entree meals; however, you don’t have to avoid these foods completely.
-Instead, find out what other similar foods you might enjoy that would provide more nourishment, like trail mix, which contains nuts and unsweetened dried fruit, or plain Greek yogurt with fresh berries.
-For a ready-made, to-go meal that is easy to prepare, buy grilled chicken strips, brown rice and frozen stir-fry veggies, and flavor with spices, olive oil and lemon juice.
+Some common foods that have added sugar are protein bars, granola bars, flavored yogurt and frozen entree meals; however, that doesn't mean you have to avoid these foods but, instead, you might consider choosing them less often.
+Experiment with other similar foods you might enjoy that would provide more nourishment, like trail mix with nuts and unsweetened dried fruit, or plain Greek yogurt with fresh berries or unsweetened applesauce.

-One of my favorite things to help clients understand is that our health, in terms of eating, is made up of what we do most of the time.
+One of my favorite reminders to clients is, when it comes to eating, our health is made up of what we do most of the time.
 If enjoying dessert is a small percentage of your overall nourishing diet, then don’t sweat it.

-Learn more about the Sharp Outpatient Nutrition Counseling Program, which provides one-on-one nutrition counseling with registered dietitians at four convenient locations throughout San Diego County.
+Learn more about the Sharp Outpatient Nutrition Counseling Program, which provides one-on-one nutrition counseling with registered dietitians at three convenient locations throughout San Diego County.

-For the media: To talk with a Sharp registered dietitian about hidden sugar, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org or 858-499-3052.
+For the news media: To talk with Ursula Ridens about hidden sugar, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org.